mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 for example, cache data or add instrumentation.
 Those are transversal tasks and don't necessarily need to be in the same block of code.

-Our approach is based in idea of a core Store, the one accessing to the source of truth (the database), and a set of layers on top of that adding extra behavior.
+Our approach is based in idea of a core store, the one accessing to the source of truth (the database), and a set of layers on top of that adding extra behavior.
 All of them, the core Store and all the layers must implement the same interface, in this case the Store interface.
 This way, from the